qfunq/typescript-IO-Monad/README.md

 Because typescript interfaces with the outside world using non monadic apis, and all of these appear to be a major source of bugs, often due to the defensive/obscure nature of the code involved, which is as contagious as the source of the issues: `async/await/try/catch/undefined/null/?./!.`.
 If anyone else knows of other contagious and dangerous operations, please post them in issues.

+Promises are good at doing some of what the IO monad does, but they don't compose (they only implement fmap).
+However an external function could implement bind, but then we gain brackets, which defeats the purpose.

 ## Issues

 Although the code is extremely succinct (thanks Bartosz!), typescript is likely to have a hard time managing the heap, due to the explicit call of `new`.

-Promises are next.
-They only offer half a monadic api, which can be the source of generic bugs in production code.

 ## License